Impact and ROI Evaluation Made Easy Seven Major Trends

 About Jack Phillips, Ph.D.

 Jack J. Phillips, Ph.D., chairman of ROI Institute, Inc., is a world-renowned expert on accountability, measurement, and evaluation.
-A former HR executive, Phillips consults for Fortune 500 companies and major global organizations.
-The author or editor of more than 75 books, he conducts workshops and presents at conferences globally.
+Former bank president, HR Executive, and learning manager, Phillips provides consulting services to Fortune 500 companies, nonprofit entities, and government and non-governmental organizations worldwide.
+He is the author or editor of more than 100 books, conducts workshops, and presents at conferences worldwide.